-What makes chocolate so special is the depiction of this symbiotic relationship between man and food, which is beautifully illustrated by the various hospice residents at the centre of attention.
-These are easily the highlights of the show, and even if it takes a while to get to the good stuff, when the chocolate arrives, it will be a great recipe for success.
+What makes chocolate so special is the depiction of this symbiotic relationship between man and food, which is beautifully illustrated by the various hospice residents at the center of attention.
+These are easily the show’s highlights, and even if it takes a while to get to the good stuff when the chocolate arrives, it will be a great recipe for success.

-The Alienist returns with renewed vigour, 8 episodes of pacier, and a really well-written mystery.
+The Alienist returns with renewed vigor, 8 episodes of pacier, and a really well-written mystery.
 This year brings new faces and new characters.
-Alien brings the show to life and mixes things into an exciting drama in 8 episodes.
+Again, alien brings the show to life and mixes things into an exciting drama in 8 episodes.

 We go there a year after the events of the first season.
 Sarah Howard now runs a private detective agency with a strong team of women.
 Laszlo still works at the Institute, while John Moore works at the New York Times and is currently engaged to Violet Hayward (ironically, dressed in purple, Laszlo meets her for the first time).

-This time Focus is really gonna sit down with Sarah Howard.
-In fact, it works surprisingly well, because the mystery takes place and it takes a woman’s flair to solve this difficult case.
+This time Focus is really going to sit down with Sarah Howard.
+It works surprisingly well because the mystery takes place, and it takes a woman’s flair to solve this difficult case.
 The case of the child’s abductor, on the other hand, is very delicate.

-This second season will not be everyone’s cup of tea, especially now that Sarah Howard is at the centre of attention and outperforms her colleagues, but it remains well written and very entertaining.
+This second season will not be everyone’s cup of tea, especially now that Sarah Howard is at the center of attention and outperforms her colleagues.
+Still, it remains well written and very entertaining.